Password strength calculations given class, length and PBKDF2 iteration count with may assumptions made.

 Conclusion

-• For GPG you need at least 9 character mixed case with numbers password.
+- For GPG you need at least

-• To be iteration safe (1 iteration) you need at least 14 characters mixed case with numbers password.
+9character mixed case with numbers password. - To be iteration safe (1 iteration) you need at least

-• When you need to type your password on a phone or TV often you could use 16 lower case and number characters.
+128bits entropy and therefore should be22characters or longer mixed case with numbers passwords. - When you need to type your password on a phone or TV often you could use

 Appendix